Someone or something who specializes in ranged combat, but may be less effective against close-up threats. There are three types:

 - Gaara's fighting style is like this after the Time Skip, though unlike most others he has a solid defense with his sand which is strong enough to block attacks that can destroy an entire city with much effort.
 Mostly he just fights at long range because his attacks aren't any less effective.

 - Deidara attacks with animated sculptures made of exploding clay.
-He was even capable of getting away from a whole team of close-range specialist while missing both of his arms.
+Although explicitly described as a Long-Range Fighter, he subverts the implied Crippling Overspecialization by still being capable enough of getting away from a whole team of close-range specialist while missing both of his arms.

 - Usopp in One Piece, from all of the weapons he's invented, he has a few different hammers for different occasions for close-range and that's about it.

-- Volkein from Gun X Sword fits into this easily as all of its weapons are guns and missiles.
+- Volkein from GUN×SWORD fits into this easily as all of its weapons are guns and missiles.

 - Ramiel from Neon Genesis Evangelion and to an extent Arael especially since they have no known close range attacks.